 By filing my application, I’m now no longer allowed to leave the country.
 ‘They’ also like to keep us within easy reach, should additional questions arise.
 Or just for sport.
 We are, after all, aliens.

-Let’s not forget the money.
-Including the cost of the dual-citizenship permission, photos, shipping and application fees, adding in that pencil, I’ve spend $1,100.22 so far on this naturalization process.
+Let’s not forget the money needed for a naturalization.
+Including the cost of the dual-citizenship permission, photos, shipping and application fees, adding in that Nº2 pencil, I’ve spent $1,100.22 on this naturalization process, so far.
 One better be serious about it!

 Traveling day.
 We’ve been sorting, packing, boxing, tucking away for a good solid two weeks.
 Not much left to do.
 Really?
 Enough to keep us busy till it was time to leave for the airport.
-A different route this time, first going to Santa Eulalia, where the boyz, Arfy and Barfy, otherwise known as Vandal and Otto – or is it Otto and Vandal? – are now staying with their foster brothers Max and Sem, the chocolate labradors of our friends.
+A different route this time, first going to Santa Eulalia, where our boyz, Arfy and Barfy, otherwise known as Vandal and Otto are going to stay with their foster brothers Max and Sem, the chocolate labradors of our friends, till we return.
 I hope, we’ll miss them more than they’ll miss us!

 At Juan Santamaría Airport everything went smoothly, resulting in quite the boring wait at the gate.
 Our stop-over in rainy Houston was the usual port-of-entry hassle, but we had time enough for an interesting snack of avocado and edamame hummus with a glass of wine before embarking on our last leg to Austin.

 I was limping more than usual, though, owing to my clumsy attempt to bag the garbage, when we were preparing to leave ‘Casa dos Leones’.
 It resulted in a 12oz plastic bottle hitting my foot just so.
 Unfortunately, the bottle was not empty.